apache/servicecomb-website/_docs/mersher-quick-start.md

 ## Background

 - This use case is mainly to help users get started quickly with **mersher sidecar mode**.
 We hope that users can understand the working mode of mersher and learn how to merge the existing http service into the ServiceComb micro-service system with mersher's help.
 The final goal is to help user get the micro-service capabilities such as load balancing, flow control, service management and call chain tracing provided by servicecomb.
+The full case will be submitted to [Case Download](https://github.com/apache/servicecomb-mesher/tree/master/examples/quick_start).

 ## Mersher use case service introduction